 Information on how to waive the University’s insurance and to enroll your family members is located on the Wellfleet Student Health website.
 To waive the insurance, you will be asked for your six-digit Hopkins ID number, which will be issued to you in early-July (Fall) and early-January (Spring).

-Please visit the Registrar’s Health Insurance page for information.
+Please visit the University’s Student and Learner Health Benefits website for information.

 DENTAL and VISION